-A thorough physical and psychological evaluation is required, and by assignment, may require an additional psychological assessment for the use of a firearm while on duty.
+A thorough physical and psychological evaluation is required.
 Applicant's state of health must be consistent with the ability to perform the duties of the position as demonstrated by meeting the Board of State and Community Corrections guidelines for vision, hearing and medical screening.
 Applicants must be free from conditions which would prevent them from performing work required of a Youth Services Officer.